olucurious/Awesome-ARCore/contributing.md

 - Additions should be added to the bottom of the relevant category.
 - Link to the GitHub repo.
 - Keep descriptions short and simple, but descriptive.
-- Don't mention `ARKit` in the description as it's implied.
+- Don't mention `ARCore` in the description as it's implied.
 - Start the description with a capital and end with a full stop/period.
 - Don't start the description with `A` or `An`.
 - Check your spelling and grammar.